 In other words, once you open an HSA, any qualified medical expenses can be claimed at any time, even years into the future.
-With good records, the amount of qualified medical expenses you incur now and going forward, can be withdrawn tax-free from your HSA in retirement.
-Since that money is reimbursing qualified expenses you already paid for, you can use it for whatever you want.
+With good records, the amount of qualified medical expenses you incur now and in the future can be withdrawn tax-free from your HSA in retirement.
+That money is reimbursing qualified expenses you already paid for; you can use it for whatever you want.

 For example, suppose you are 40 and have a $3,000 eye surgery that qualifies for a tax-free distribution from your HSA.
-If you maintain records verifying the amount of the surgery, you can withdraw that $3,000 any time—whether you’re 40, 50, 60, or any other age, as long as you established the HSA prior to the procedure, and the procedure wasn’t otherwise reimbursed.
+If you maintain records verifying the amount of the surgery, you can withdraw that $3,000 any time—whether you’re 40, 60, or any other age—as long as you established the HSA before the procedure, and the procedure wasn’t otherwise reimbursed.

 Once you reach 65, you’ll no longer be subject to the 20% penalty on withdrawals taken for non-qualified expenses.